 In addition to her work with ITAM, Foti-Pagán developed and runs Clinnect HTS, a new global network of legal clinics dedicated to combatting human trafficking.
 The network seeks to build off the success of ITAM and is now pursuing projects in, among other places, Argentina, Chile, Colombia, Pakistan, and South Africa.

-Foti graduated from Brown University with a BA in history and Hispanic studies, and from the University of Michigan Law School, where she served as managing editor of the Michigan Journal of Race & Law.
-During law school, she participated in two clinical programs, the Human Trafficking Clinic and the Pediatric Advocacy Clinic.
-She has provided direct legal representation to clients, mostly Spanish-speaking immigrants and victims of trafficking, in matters such as immigration, family law, housing, and education.
+Foti-Pagán holds a BA from Brown University, where she double majored in history and Hispanic studies, and a JD from the University of Michigan Law School, where she was managing editor of the Michigan Journal of Race & Law and a student attorney in two clinics: the Human Trafficking Clinic and the Pediatric Advocacy Clinic.
+She also interned at the Legal Aid Society in Queens, New York.

 Before law school, Foti-Pagán worked at a law firm in San Juan, Puerto Rico.
 Prior to that, she spent a college semester abroad in Argentina, where she studied at the Universidad de Buenos Aires and volunteered with the Mothers of the Plaza de Mayo.

 Foti-Pagán is a dual citizen of the United States and Italy.
 She was raised in Puerto Rico and speaks Spanish with native fluency.